Some engineering slang words and expressions are downright funny. While others you need to know to work in the engineering profession.

 “Go get some grey hairs to work on this project.”

 Grease nipple: a fitting mounted to machinery to provide an opening for lubrication.
-A grease gun is then typically used to add the lubricant.

 “Make sure the machine has a grease nipple for maintenance.”